msmixj/streaming-02-multiple-processes/README.md

 Python has pretty helpful error messages.
 When you get an error, read them carefully.

-- What error do you get?
+- What error do you get? - In this module I got the database is locked error message

 ### Database Is Locked Error

 Do a web search on the sqlite3 'database is locked' error.

 - What do you learn?
-- Once a process fails, it crashes the main process and everything stops.
+    The source of contention is internal and comes from the same database connection.
+Once a process fails, it crashes the main process and everything stops.

 ### Deadlock